bwkimmel/mcstrings/README.md

 NOTE: See https://golang.org/ref/mod#go-install for details on where this installs executables.
 You may need to add this directory to your `PATH`.
+Alternatively, use `git` to clone this repository and use `go run .` in place of `mcstrings` in all of the commands below.

 ## Commands